Keys to Creating a Successful Social Selling Strategy

 Consequently, part of the sales strategy should be to provide sellers with templates on the messaging they can use to ask for a referral.
 This helps scale the process so they can ask for more introductions.
 Additionally, part of a comprehensive training should include how to ask for referrals.
 For instance, we teach sellers to find three to five people who share a connection with a prospect and ask for an introduction.
 Then, the seller can choose the person who has the closest relationship to move forward with the introduction.

 A second option is through a social surrounding strategy, where reps build relationships with the prospect’s colleagues and direct reports on LinkedIn®.
 Then, reps can ask for a referral introduction from one or more of those connections, which will have more impact because it comes from someone the prospect trusts.When you measure the ROI of your #SocialSelling strategy, you can pinpoint areas that need improvement.
 It also reveals your company’s #leadership the impact of social selling in your pipeline. @KurtShaver #Prospecting Click To Tweet

 A clearly defined social selling strategy enables reps to leverage digital platforms to find, engage, and connect with prospects to start more sales conversations and build relationships.
 As part of your strategy, supply sellers with the value messaging they need, playbooks with scripts, and proven techniques they should use to create consistency throughout your team in how sellers use social channels.

 Is your team effectively leveraging digital channels to create more sales conversations?
-Get your own Digital Selling Benchmark Assessment report to discover the current state of your sales team’s digital selling skills.
+Get your own Digital Sales Assessment report to discover the current state of your sales team’s digital selling skills.